(This is cross-posted at BlogHer.)

 13. I’m thankful I’m able to make the decisions about what happens in my life.
 Not everyone has that luxury, and I don’t take it for granted.

 14. I’m thankful for my independence.
-I’m proud of the fact that I’ve chosen to move various places over the years (including my current location) simply because I wanted to go, and not because it was suggested to me by someone else.
+I’m proud that I’ve chosen to move various places over the years (including my current location) simply because I wanted to go, and not because it was suggested to me by someone else.
 I’ve made a life for myself by being independent, and I think I’ve done a pretty good job.